r-lib/rray/README.md

 ## What can it do?

-In short, rray tries to make array manipulation in R more intuitive by combining the ideas of broadcasting and knowing when to *not* drop dimensions.
+In short, rray tries to make array manipulation in R more intuitive by combining the idea of broadcasting with knowing when to *not* drop dimensions.
 This results in operations such as:

 ``` r